javier-rueda/Cell-Resonances/README.md

-# Atomic Force Microscope (AFM) Cellular Vibrational Modes Detection
+# Cellular Vibration Analysis using Atomic Force Microscopy (AFM)
 ## Overview
 Welcome to the Atomic Force Microscope (AFM) Cellular Vibrational Modes Detection project!
 This GitHub repository hosts the code and resources for a comprehensive exploration of cellular vibrational modes using Atomic Force Microscopy.
 The project is structured into three main lines of work that are tightly interconnected: Experimental Setup, Data Analysis, and Image Analysis.